dyongerwen42/sol-trade-sdk/README.md

   - When selling: automatically unwraps the received wSOL to SOL
   - Default value is `true`

+#### lookup_table_key Parameter

+The `lookup_table_key` parameter is an optional `Pubkey` that specifies an address lookup table for transaction optimization:

+- **Purpose**: Address lookup tables can reduce transaction size and improve execution speed by storing frequently used addresses
+- **Usage**:
+  - Can be set globally in `TradeConfig` for all transactions
+  - Can be overridden per transaction in `buy()` and `sell()` methods
+  - If not provided, defaults to `None`
+- **Benefits**:
+  - Reduces transaction size by referencing addresses from lookup tables
+  - Improves transaction success rate and speed
+  - Particularly useful for complex transactions with many account references

 ### 1. Event Subscription - Monitor Token Trading

 #### 1.1 Subscribe to Events Using Yellowstone gRPC